New Hampshire Army National Guard

 The New Hampshire Army National Guard is a federal military reserve force of the Army National Guard of the U.S. state of New Hampshire.
 Along with the New Hampshire Air National Guard, it is an element of the New Hampshire National Guard.

 As a state militia, units in the New Hampshire Army National Guard are not in the normal United States Army chain of command.
-They are under the jurisdiction of the Governor of New Hampshire through the office of the state adjutant general unless they are federalized by order of the President of the United States.
+They are under the jurisdiction of the Governor of New Hampshire through the office of the Adjutant General of New Hampshire, unless they are federalized by order of the President of the United States.

 History

 A New Hampshire militia dates to 1679 (as seen on the New Hampshire National Guard emblem) when the Province of New Hampshire was a colony of England and later a British province.

 The lineal ancestor of the Headquarters and Headquarters Battery, the 197th Field Artillery Brigade, began life as the Concord Volunteers in 1861.
 They were mustered into federal service 3 June 1861 at Portsmouth as Company E, 2d New Hampshire Volunteer Infantry; mustered out of federal service 19 December 1865 at Cabin Point, Virginia.
 They were involved in the U.S. Civil War battles of Bull Run, the Peninsula, Manassas, Fredericksburg, Gettysburg, Cold Harbor, and Petersburg in Virginia from 1862 to 1864.

 After the end of World War I, the New Hampshire National Guard was reorganized in 1921–1922 as a pure artillery force composed of the 172nd Field Artillery Regiment (155 mm howitzer) and the 197th Coast Artillery Regiment (Antiaircraft).
 Despite the Coast Artillery designation, the 197th was actually equipped with anti-aircraft guns.

 During World War II, the New Hampshire National Guard was mobilized into federal service on 16 September 1940.
 The 197th Coast Artillery was sent to Australia in 1942.
 When antiaircraft units were split from coast artillery in May 1943, the regiment was reorganized and became the 197th Antiaircraft Artillery Group, including the 744th (Gun) and 210th (Automatic Weapons) Antiaircraft Artillery Battalions and the 237th Antiaircraft Artillery (Searchlight) Battalion.
 These units provided air defense during the island-hopping campaigns in the South West Pacific theatre from 1942 to 1944 and the Philippines campaign in 1944 and 1945.
 The 172nd Field Artillery Regiment remained stateside until it was broken up in 1943 and eventually formed the XVI Corps Artillery headquarters, 172nd Field Artillery Battalion and 941st Field Artillery Battalion.
 The latter two battalions served with V Corps artillery with in France and Germany.
 Back in New Hampshire, the New Hampshire State Guard was reactivated in 1941 to fill the state responsibilities of the National Guard in 1941.